PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 - **Inspectable:** Affordances, rich logging.
 - **Replayable:** Serializable replay format.

-A lots of the features I mentioned wanting are available in one form or another with the combination of browser devtools (especially Chrome DevTools) and Selenium.
+A lot of the features I mentioned wanting are available in one form or another with the combination of browser devtools (especially Chrome DevTools) and Selenium.

 JavaScript gives you short initial build times and near-zero incremental build times.
 Selenium gives you testability, and replayability.
 Browser devtools give you strong inspection and error-reporting features.